Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 5. Enter the *Reference node path*.
 Use the following syntax:
     /M_[Message type, for example INVOIC]\_[EDIFACT version number (last three digits)]/ G\_[Message type, for example INVOIC]\_[EDIFACT version number (last three digits)]\_SG[Group number].
-    For example: /M_INVOIC_07A/G_INVOIC_07A_SG26*
+    For example: /M_INVOIC_07A/G_INVOIC_07A_SG26
     Alternatively, you can copy the two parts from the header file message structure.

-    >[INOF] Note that depending on the EDIFACT version, the line items (LIN segment) are included in separate groups, such as the SG26 or SG27 group.
+    >[Info] Note that the line items (LIN segment) are included in separate groups, such as the SG26 or SG27 group for the INVOIC.

     ![File settings tab](../../Assets/Screenshots/EDI/Operation/ExportDefMessagData.png)